Effingham Parish Council

 - for various policies and procedures governing the Parish Council, click here.

 - for matters relating to Freedom of Information, click here.

 What does the Parish Council do?

 The civil parish of Effingham and Effingham Parish Council have been in existence since 1894.
 The Council meets once a month to consider and decide matters on behalf of all residents.
-There are ten councillors who are each elected to serve for four years.
+There are up to ten councillors who are each elected to serve for four years.

 - for a list of Effingham’s current councillors, click here.

 Parish councils and civil parishes are the grass-roots tier of local government - not to be confused with parochial church councils and ecclesiastical parishes.
 ‘Above’ Effingham Parish Council is Guildford Borough Council, and above that, Surrey County Council.

 Effingham Parish Council has a range of powers and duties based in national legislation.
 It must use these for the benefit of the parish as a whole.
 For instance, it has the power to provide a Burial Ground (which it has used) and the duty to provide allotments if requested (which it has fulfilled).
 There are many other opportunities to improve the existing appearance or facilities of the village and to steer new development, for instance related to highways matters or planning applications.

 Every year the Parish Council draws up a budget and works out how much money will be needed to do this.
 This is the village precept which is collected from residents as part of their council tax.
 Effingham Parish Council regards the raising and spending of public money as a matter of high trust.